umami-software/website/content/environment-variables.md

 HTTP header to check for the client's IP address.
 This is useful when you're behind a proxy that uses non-standard headers.

-### DISABLE_LOGIN = 1

-Disables the login page for the application.

 ### REMOVE_TRAILING_SLASH = 1

 Removes the trailing slash from all incoming urls.

 ### TRACKER_SCRIPT_NAME = &lt;script name&gt;

-Allow you to assign a custom name to the tracker script.
-The default is `umami`.
-If you update this, be sure to update the tracking code on your website to the new name.
+Allows you to assign a custom name to the tracker script different from the default `umami`.
+This is to help you avoid some ad-blockers.

+Note: If you update this, be sure to update the tracking code on your website to the new name.
-### DISABLE_TELEMETRY = 1

-Disable collection of completely anonymous telemetry data during installation.

-## When building a custom image

-Required docker build arguments.
+---

+## Build time variables

+Build time variables are only recognized during the build process.
+This also includes building custom Docker images.
+You need to set your environment variables prior to building the application.

 ### BASE_PATH = &lt;path&gt;

-`(optional)` If you want to host Umami under a subdirectory.
+If you want to host Umami under a subdirectory.
 Only used to prefix URLs at frontend.
-May need to use reverse proxy to remove BASE_PATH prefix and pass modified URL to umami
+May need to use reverse proxy to remove BASE_PATH prefix and pass modified URL to Umami

+### COLLECT_API_ENDPOINT = /api/x

+Allows you to send metrics to a different location than the default `/api/collect`.
+This is to help you avoid some ad-blockers.

 ### DATABASE_TYPE = postgresql | mysql

-`(required)` The type of the DB to be used.
+The type of DB to be used.
+Note this is only required for the Docker build.

+### DISABLE_UPDATES = 1

+Disables the check for new versions of Umami.

+### DISABLE_LOGIN = 1

+Disables the login page for the application.

+### DISABLE_TELEMETRY = 1

+Umami collects completely anonymous telemetry data in order help improve the application.
+You can set this variable if you don't want to participate.